cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/thrift_idl_annotation_standards.md

 #### restrict

 - Only basic type like int64, string, bool and list split by , are supported for header value
-- Reponse is defined directly by the business itself.
+- Response is defined directly by the business itself.
 The default JSON is serialized to the body, the key is the field name, and the annotation can be empty

 #### Annotation description